 A picturesque museum that is 200 years old is such a fantastic attraction that regardless of the items inside you can plan a visit just to see it and nothing else.
-Now add the fact that this is the national museum of a country that homes some of the most important artists of the human history, namely Rambrandt, Johannes Vermeer, and Frans Hals and visiting it becomes a must.
-In the Rijksmuseum tourist guide we will show you why the national museum of Netherlands is one of the best museums of the not only the country, but also the entire world.
+Now add the fact that this is the national museum of a country that homes some of the most important artists of the human history, namely Rembrandt, Johannes Vermeer, and Frans Hals and visiting it becomes a must.
+In the Rijksmuseum tourist guide, we will show you why the national museum of the Netherlands is one of the best museums of the not only the country but also the entire world.

 Located in the famous Amsterdam, which was one of the most important commercial ports of the world for a long time, Rijksmuseum is so much noticeable that no one will simply miss it.
 It is situated at the worldly known museum square, close to three more famous landmarks of the city, the Van Gogh Museum, the Stedelijk Museum of Amsterdam, and of course the Royal Concertgebouw.

 The collection of Rijksmuseum homes more than 1 million objects of art and history belonging to the period of 1200 to 2000.
-Of course there are only 8000 objects on display that is still so many.
-This complete collection turned the Rijksmuseum into one of the most visited museums of the Europe with more than 2.5 million of visitors every year.
+Of course, there are only 8000 objects on display that are still so many.
+This complete collection turned the Rijksmuseum into one of the most visited museums of Europe with more than 2.5 million visitors every year.

-In this Rijksmuseum tourist guide we will provide some tips and helps about this fabulous attraction of Amsterdam.
+In this Rijksmuseum tourist guide, we will provide some tips and helps with this fabulous attraction of Amsterdam.

 Stay tuned with us.